maxsdw/vRap-js/README.md

 Method | Description | Usage
 ------------ | ------------- | -------------
-refresh | The method that runs every time the associated model changes | refresh() emit | Emits a specific event to be listened by a controller | refresh() hide | Hide the view DOM elements | hide() show | Show the view DOM elements | show()
+refresh | The method that runs every time the associated model changes | refresh( data, action ) emit | Emits a specific event to be listened by a controller | refresh() hide | Hide the view DOM elements | hide() show | Show the view DOM elements | show()